 In addition, the Rowans competes in the Junior leader's award, which is a national competition, where students design a solution to solve an everyday day problem.
 The designing of products is linked to an engineering company who analyse and critique the students designs.

-This is a hands on subject which utilises a wide range of technology to find a solution to a given problem.
+STEM is a hands-on subject which utilises a wide range of technology and in addition, is heavily linked to careers and life skills.

-Staff: Mr G Hake, Mr Rayner and Mr Miller
+Staff: Mr G Hake and Mr J Mansford